pac4j/pac4j/documentation/blog/what_s_new_in_pac4j_v6_4_and_v6_5.md

 To address any Java environment, pac4j configurations must be defined via Java code to benefit from discoverability via code completion.

-The `pac4j-config` and `pac4j-springboot` modules which allow a properties configuration (no discovery available, documentation must be read) have been deprecated in v6.4.0 and removed in v6.5.0.
+The `pac4j-config` and `pac4j-springboot` modules which allow a properties configuration (no discovery available, documentation must be read) have been deprecated in v6.4.0.

+The `pac4j-springboot` module is removed in version 6.5.0 and the `pac4j-config` module will be removed in version 7.

 Client and configuration classes offer:
 - easy constructors: